RioGra/RioGra/README.md

 ## About Me
 - 👩‍💻 Aspiring front-end developer sharing my journey and learnings in tech
 - 🌱 Learning with Code First Girls
-- 💻 Building stunning interactive web experiences
+- 💻 Building interactive web experiences
 - 🤝 Previously worked in retail buying, design and product devlopment
 - 🪴 Horticulturist, obsessed with plants!
 - 🌏 Adventurous, curious and always ready to explore 🌏🚀